Chris Stigall: Sharyl Attkisson revelation

-On May 25, 2013 Stigall conducted an interview with Sharyl Attkisson and inquired about if she suspected her computer of being hacked as a part of the 2013 Department of Justice investigations of reporters.
+On May 25, 2013, Stigall conducted an interview with Sharyl Attkisson and inquired about if she suspected her computer of being hacked as a part of the 2013 Department of Justice investigations of reporters.
 Sharyl responded that her personal and work computers had been compromised and were under investigation.
 She responded, "I think there could be some relationship between these types of things and what happened to me," adding that "something suspicious had been happening since."
 Stigall then had a media clash with Erik Wemple from The Washington Post.
 Prior to the release of Attkisson's book, Wemple had criticized her for "ladling out hints and half-assertions about the violations of her computers, as she was apparently holding back details that could assist the public in determining just who was responsible for them."
 Her 2014 book Stonewalled chronicled her on-air exchange with Stigall and revealed that it was an unexpected encounter for her that became a national news story.

+Political career

+2026 Congressional campaign

+On March 27, 2026, Stigall joined five Republicans running to replace retiring U.S. Representative Sam Graves in Missouri's 6th congressional district.

+Endorsed in the race by Graves, he won the five-way Republican primary on August 4, 2026 with 44% of the vote, beating second-place finisher, Kansas City Council member Nathan Willett, by 12 percentage points.
+Stigall outlines his plans for winning the general election in November thusly:

+The 6th District is a huge, huge district with 33 counties.
+Our biggest task as we close out this race heading into November is to get to as many of those counties as often as possible.
+We need to meet folks where they are and hear the various concerns that they have.
+It’s a lot of rural counties that all have very unique needs.
+Many are similar, but with a lot of land to cover, with a lot of people to represent.

 Charity work

-In 2012, Stigall made an appearance at a fundraiser to raise money for the Ronald McDonald House of Philadelphia and Delaware.

 Through a partnership with the Pennsylvania SPCA and the Piazza Auto Group, Stigall has helped find homes for over 100 shelter animals through his weekly on-air segment “The Piazza Pet of the Week.”

 Philadelphia’s USO chapter known as Liberty USO has partnered with Stigall and the Philadelphia Phillies to surprise military service members annually with a trip to Phillies Fantasy Camp in Clearwater, Florida.